cyrilsebastian1811/docs/docs/frontend/react/index.md

 ## Events

 - All HTML elements used in React are a wrapper on standard HTML elements.
-Thus, we must use component properties instead of HTML attributes(e.g use className="" instead of class="").
+Thus, we must use component properties instead of HTML attributes(e.g use `className=""` instead of `class=""`).
-- React events use camelCase (e.g., onClick, onChange) and accept a function reference — not a string like in plain HTML.
+- React events use camelCase (e.g., `onClick`, `onChange`) and accept a function reference — not a string like in plain HTML.

 | Event Name | Trigger | Element Type |
 | --- | --- | --- |